How does mileage allowance work in Romania?

 What is not included in the commuting allowance in Romania?

-- Companion expenses: expenses incurred for travel and stay arrangements for family members, spouses, or friends accompanying the employee on a business trip
+These include expenses or costs that the employee should pay from their own pockets.
+These include:- Companion expenses: expenses incurred for travel and stay arrangements for family members, spouses, or friends accompanying the employee on a business trip

 - Personal travel: the allowance is for work commutes, not personal trips